Lands of the Bohemian Crown (1648–1867): The 1848 Revolution

-1848–1867
+Austrian military dictatorship (1848–1867)

 After the revolutions of 1848, Franz Joseph attempted to rule as an absolute monarch, keeping all the nationalities in check.
+The transformation to a military regime with large-scale occupation forces in formerly revolutionary areas came at a high price of massive debt, intern socioeconomic instability and external political and military weakening.
+The strenuous efforts to keep the post-crisis realm together limited its ability to project power abroad, such as during the Crimean War.

-But the Habsburgs suffered a series of defeats.
+Next, the Habsburgs suffered a series of military defeats.
 In 1859, they were driven out of Italy after defeat at the Battle of Solferino, and in 1866, they were defeated by Prussia in the Austro-Prussian War and expelled from the German Confederation.
-To strengthen his position, Franz Joseph was ready to improve his relations with the Hungarians.
-At first it seemed that some concessions would be made to Bohemia, but in the end the crown effected a compromise with the Hungarian gentry in 1867.
+To reinforce his position amid yet another major crisis, Franz Joseph was ready to improve his relations with the Hungarians.
+At first it seemed that some concessions would be made to Bohemia, and that the state would become a tripartite federal monarchy with a German Austrian, Czech and Slovak, and Hungarian division.
+But in the end the crown effected a compromise with the Hungarian gentry in 1867.
+Proposals to grant the Bohemian Crown similar far-reaching autonomy finally fell through when the Fundamental Articles of 1871 were rejected.